Diogomadeira97/Dietpi-NAS/README.md

 • Change Global and root Password.

-• When ansk about UART, mark 'no'.
+• When ask about UART, mark 'no'.

 	dietpi-software: